Ride sharing¶

 else:

-values = solution.values
+values = result.best.values

 Then we define a function to divide the distance matrix and coordinates based on the solution.